axelpale/yamdog/README.md

 A block can have *multiple names*.
 This way you can document aliases for features.
 Use [aliases decorator](https://axelpale.github.io/yamdog/api#yamdogdecoratorsaliases) to list these alternative names in the docs output.

-    // doghouse.toys.fetch
+    // @doghouse.toys.fetch
-    // doghouse.toys.get
+    // @doghouse.toys.get
     // This block has two names.
 The first one is the primary one. some = code

-To make the names stand out in your code, you can prefix them with hash `#` or at-sign `@`.
-This is purely optional and have no effect in the docs output.
+To make the names stand out in your code, you can use alternative earmarks, for example `### `.
+The choice is purely optional and have no effect in the docs output.

-    // @doghouse.toys.fetch
+    // ### doghouse.toys.fetch
     // This block has a prefixed name
     // that is easy to spot in the code.

 To skip a line in a block, use triple slash `///`.

-    // doghouse.toys.fetch
+    // @doghouse.toys.fetch
     // This line of text is visible in docs.
     /// This line of text is not in docs. some = code

 To skip the whole block, use triple slash on the earmark line.

-    /// doghouse.toys.legacy
+    /// @doghouse.toys.legacy
     // This block will not be present in the docs. some = code

 Indent with space `' '` or dash `'-'` to create lists.
 You can use any indentation size you like, for example four spaces instead of two.

-    // doghouse.walkTo(x, y)
+    // @doghouse.walkTo(x, y)
     //
     // Parameters
     //   x